KittyCatOfMagic27/ADPL/README.md

 Name|Use
 :---:|:---
-global | Used to make functions (and possibly consts) available in linked files.
-NO USE CASE CURRENTLY include | Links .asm or .adpl file to current file.
-NO USE CASE CURRENTLY extern | Tells the compiler a function was called that was from a link file.
+global | Used to make functions (and possibly consts) available in dynamically linked files.
+NO USE CASE CURRENTLY include | Links an .adpl file to the current file.
+Has two include types, static and dynamic.
+Only static is implemeted right now. extern | Tells the compiler a function was called that was from a dynamically linked file.
 NO USE CASE CURRENTLY define | Replaces as all instances of the defined var with the value.
 EX: ;;define STDOUT 1

-The three ones that are currently defined as no use case are for linking files which is not fully implemented yet, BUT they are still in the source code in this version so they are getting documentation.
-To use them you put the symbol ';;' in the global scope and then the arguements after it.
+Currently you can only link statically.
+Files with .adpl are user files in the cwd or in a specified path.
+Files without an extension are library files from ADPL/include.
 ```
-;;include 'stdlib.adpl'
+;;include static 'stdlib'
 ```
-Again linking and the standard library are not implemented yet, but this is a sneak peak of what all of this will look like!

 ## OS ##
 This language is built for Debian Linux and compiles to NASM.